 - 15.3.5 Groups of bloodstains that were created by the same event should be documented together as a pattern.
 Patterns may overlap; if possible, each pattern should be documented separately. - 15.4 Bloodstains and/or bloodstain patterns may be labeled differently depending on whether the stain is being recorded for reconstruction or whether the stain is being collected as evidence. - 15.4.1 For bloodstains that are being documented for reconstruction, letter placards and/or stickers should be utilized. - 15.4.1.1 For example, if there are three areas of bloodstains in patterns on the north wall, the pattern areas could be labeled as A, B, and C. The bloodstain pattern on the east wall could be labeled D. The bloodstain pattern on the floor in the northeast corner of the room could be labeled E. - 15.4.2 For bloodstains that are being collected as evidence, number placards and/or stickers should be utilized. - 15.4.2.1 For example, a bloodstain on the interior side of the front door handle could be labeled 18, a single drop on the sidewalk south of the front door could be labeled 19. - 15.4.3 For bloodstains that are being documented for reconstruction, but which contain an area to be collected for evidence, both letter and number placards/stickers should be utilized. - 15.4.3.1 For example, swabs of blood are to be collected from area B on the north wall and area D on the east wall.
-In the area from which the swabs are to be collected, marker 22 would be added to area B and marker 23 would be added to area D, near the stain that is being swabbed for collection. - 15.4.4 By labeling areas for reconstruction differently than areas for collection, an analyst can quickly determine how that evidence was utilized in the scene and differentiate between documentation and collection efforts. - 15.5 For reconstruction purposes, the dimensions, shape, distribution, and appearance of bloodstains should be documented.
-These details are important factors in determining the type of event that caused the stains, the location of the blood source, the trajectory of the bloodstains' flight in air, and other scene factors. - 15.5.1 BLOODSTAIN NOTES - 15.5.2 The description of size should include the dimension of the diameter in mm.
+In the area from which the swabs are to be collected, marker 22 would be added to area B and marker 23 would be added to area D, near the stain that is being swabbed for collection. - 15.4.4 By labeling areas for reconstruction differently than areas for collection, a CSI can quickly determine how that evidence was utilized in the scene and differentiate between documentation and collection efforts. - 15.5 For reconstruction purposes, the dimensions, shape, distribution, and appearance of bloodstains should be documented.
+These details are important factors in determining the type of event that caused the stains, the location of the blood source, the trajectory of the bloodstains' flight in air, and other scene factors.
+15.5.1 BLOODSTAIN NOTES - 15.5.2 The description of size should include the dimension of the diameter in mm.
 For a pattern including varying sizes of stains, a range of sizes can be indicated (e.g. stains varying in dimension from 3mm to 6mm in diameter).
 Dimensions should be rounded down to the nearest mm. - 15.5.3 The description of shape may include descriptors like circular, elliptical, irregular, linear, and/or curvilinear.
-The description of edge characteristics
+The description of edge characteristics may include spiny, scalloped, sharp edged, and/or feathered.
+The presence of any pattern within the bloodstains, including impressions (e.g. fingerprints, shoe impressions), should be noted.